SauravSrivastav/githubreposearcher/README.md

+---

- # GitHub Repo Searcher
+# GitHub Repo Searcher 🔍

+## Description

-GitHub Repo Searcher is a Streamlit web application that allows users to search for GitHub repositories based on a query and view the results in a tabular format.
-Users can also download the results in CSV or Excel format.
+Welcome to **GitHub Repo Searcher**! 🚀 This is a Streamlit web application designed to help you search for GitHub repositories based on a query and view the results in a tabular format.
+You can also download the results in CSV or Excel format for further analysis.

 ## Features

-- Search GitHub repositories by query.
-- Display results in a tabular format.
+- **Search GitHub Repositories**: Enter a search query to find relevant repositories.
+- **Display Results**: View the search results in a tabular format with details such as repository name, description, URL, stars, forks, creation date, and last update date.
-- Download results as CSV or Excel files.
+- **Download Results**: Export the search results as CSV or Excel files.
+- **Customizable Search Options**: Sort results by stars, forks, or update date, and adjust the number of results per page.

 ## Setup